MrAlias/otel-schema/OTEP.md

 ## Prior art and alternatives

 The working group looked to the OpenTelemetry Collector and OpenTelemetry Operator for inspiration and guidance.

+## Configuration through environment variables supports runtime replacement of variables, would file based configuration require users to hardcode potentially sensitive values?

+Hardcoding secrets in files is never a good idea.
+To address this

 ### Alternative schema languages